New Adam New Eve: Music

 The score was re-edited from previous Space: 1999 incidental music tracks composed for the second series by Derek Wadsworth and draws primarily from the scores of "The Metamorph" and "The Taybor".
 During the 'night of romance' on New Earth, an arrangement of 'How Beautiful Is Night' composed by Robert Farnon in 1947 is used as Magus's mood music.

+Reception

+SFX magazine rated the episode "B-plus", complimenting the "nice performances" of the lead actors.
+Dreamwatch Bulletin gave it 6 out of 10.
+TV Zone magazine commented negatively on the "unremarkable" episode, calling the plot "standard" and Rolfe "woefully" miscast as Magus.

+John Kenneth Muir gave the episode a negative review, writing that it employs "every bad sci-fi television cliché imaginable" and feels like a rehash of various Star Trek episodes.
+He also criticised aspects of the design, calling the alien costumes "laughable at best" and stating that the giant reptiles are clearly realised by "life-size reptiles creeping about on miniature sets".

+Examining the influence of Star Trek on Space: 1999, Benedictine University's James F. Iaccino commented that the viewer is "immediately reminded" of the Star Trek episode "Who Mourns for Adonais?", in which the crew of the USS Enterprise are held against their will by a powerful alien entity that human ancestors venerated as the ancient Greek god Apollo.
+Iaccino called this "perhaps the most glaring example of plot borrowing" from the earlier series.
+Muir compares Magus to the immortal human Flint in the episode "Requiem for Methuselah".

 Novelisation

 The episode was adapted in the first Year Two Space: 1999 novel Planets of Peril by Michael Butterworth published in 1977.
 The only difference from the finished episode was a reference that Maya was new to the position of scientific officer, as it was written to have taken place soon after "The Metamorph".